mozolin/matter-thread/install/esp-idf-matter_wsl.md

-# How to setup and work with ESP-IDF and ESP-Matter
+# How to setup and work with ESP-IDF and ESP-Matter in Windows
 [How_to_setup_and_work_with_ESP-IDF_and_ESP-Matter.pdf](docs/How_to_setup_and_work_with_ESP-IDF_and_ESP-Matter.pdf)

 Test QR code for Matter devices: